JulianCazaux/cu-challenge/backend/README.md

 docker-compose up --build
 ```

+## Missing

+- Authentication
+- Some Unit Testing

 ## Demo

 Deployed PostgreSQL using AWS RDS.
 But could not finish deployment to AWS Lambda (and API Gateway) because of an error loading "Prisma Client" which I will continue trying to solve.